opencap/protocol/README.md

 <p> No Authorization (Public method) </p>

 <p>
-Returns the address and signature of the related username and coin, if they exist.
+Returns the address of the related username and coin, if they exist.
 </p>

 <h5>Example Usage</h5>